 Behind high blue construction hoardings, Ash Sakula gave life to a wonderland built with waste.
 On this temporary campground of structures, gardens, field kitchens, market stalls, workshops and performance space, absolutely everybody was welcome to come and make, grow, trade and perform.
 Tea vans mixed with art workshops, food stalls flourished, allotments blossomed and children played with sand while students turned wooden pallets into structures and furniture.

-Collaborators: EXYZT, Space Makers, Community Links, The Kindest Group, Technology Will Save Us, Wayward Plant Registry, Atmos, David Barrie Associates, Building Crafts College, Groundwork
+Competition Team: EXYZT, Space Makers, Community Links, The Kindest Group, Technology Will Save Us, Wayward Plant Registry, Atmos, Building Crafts College